OWASP/www-policy/operational/grants.md

 ### Budgeting

 Grants should detail all likely expenses in the application process.
 Budgets should comply with all Foundation policies concerning expenses, capital purchases, operational expenses, signing authority, and travel.
-Any upfront costs must be detailed in the application and budget and why they must be paid upfront.
+All upfront costs must be detailed in the application and budget and why they must be paid upfront.

-Expenses greater than the approved budget will not be paid.
+The Foundation will not pay expenses exceeding the approved budget.
 Expenses above the approved budget are at the OWASP Project and Technology Director’s discretion.
 Expenses greater than the Executive Director’s signing authority require an OWASP Board affirmative vote.

 ### Sabbatical Stipends